TjMasta/IGME230/230-project-1-content.md

 ## Gameplay

 The player will constantly be running in one direction.
 They will be able to change direction, jump, and attack.

+## Screenshots

+This is what some of the areas will look like